igorolhovskiy/volts/README.md

 # 10'000 ft. view

-System is designed to run simple call scenarios, that you usually do with your desk phones.</br>
+The system is designed to run simple call scenarios, that you usually do with your desk phones.</br>
-Scenarios are run one by one from `scenarios` folder in alphabetical order, which could be considered as a limitation, but also allows you to reuse same accounts in a different set of tests.
+Scenarios are run one by one from `scenarios` folder in alphabetical order, which could be considered a limitation, but also allows you to reuse the same accounts in a different set of tests.
 This stands for `Linear` in the name ;)
 So, call some destination(s) with one(or more) device(s) and control call arrival on another phone(s).</br>
 But wait, there is more.
-VOLTS also can integrate with your MySQL and/or PostgreSQL databases to write some data there before test and remove it after.</br>
+VOLTS also can integrate with your MySQL and/or PostgreSQL databases to write some data there before the test and remove it after.</br>
-Also it can record (and play, obviously) media during the call and do media check of these files (currently basic via [SoX](https://sox.sourceforge.net/))</br>
+Also, it can record (and play, obviously) media during the call and do media checks of these files (currently basic via [SoX](https://sox.sourceforge.net/))</br>
-It will make, receive calls and configure database. *It's not do transfers at the moment.
+It will make and receive calls and configure the database. *It's not doing transfers at the moment.
 Sorry.
 I don't need it*</br></br>

-Suite consists of 5 parts, that are running sequentially
+The suite consists of 5 parts, that are running sequentially
 1. Preparation - at this part we're transforming templates to real scenarios of `voip_patrol`, `sipp`, `database` and `media_check` using [`Jinja2`](https://jinja.palletsprojects.com/en/3.0.x/) template engine with [jinja2_time](https://github.com/hackebrot/jinja2-time) extension to put some dynamic data based on time.
 ---
 2. Running database scripts.
 Usually - put some data inside some routing or subscriber data.
 3. Running `voip_patrol` or `sipp` scenario.
 4. Again running database scripts.
-Usually - remove data that had been put at the stage 2.
+Usually - remove data that had been put at stage 2.
 5. Run `media_check` if necessary to analyse obtained media files
 ---
-6. Report - at this part we're analyzing results of previous step reading and interpreting file obtained running steps 2-5.
-Printing results in a desired way.
+6. Report - at this part we're analyzing the results of the previous step reading and interpreting file obtained running steps 2-5.
+Printing results in the desired way.
 Table by default.
-Steps 2-5 are running sequentially against scenarios files prepared at step 1.
+Steps 2-5 are running sequentially against scenarios files prepared in step 1.
 One at a time.
 Again, it's for `Linear`
 # Building

 Suite is designed to run locally from your Linux PC or Mac (maybe).
 And of course, `docker` should be installed.
 It's up to you.</br>
 To build, just run `./build.sh`.
 It would build 5 `docker` images and tag em accordingly.</br>
-In a case if `voip_patrol` is updated, you need to rebuild it's container again, you can do it with `./build.sh -r`
+In a case if `voip_patrol` is updated, you need to rebuild its container again, you can do it with `./build.sh -r`

 # Running